 🛠 Metal Ox

 Characteristics: You’re a Metal Ox if you’re born in 1961.
 In 2020, you’re 59 years old.
 Your lucky number is 38.

 Personality: Tireless worker, the native of the Year of the Metal Ox rarely thrives in occupations where hierarchy is too strong, or to his disadvantage.
 Stingy with his words, when he speaks, it's usually with great clarity.
 When it comes to convince someone about a fundamental issue, the Metal Ox is ready to bluntly deploy an intense and direct energy.

 Characteristics: You’re a Water Ox if you’re born in 1973.
 In 2020, you’re 47 years old.
 Your lucky number is 50.

-Personality: The Water Ox may well be ambitious, opportunistic and calculating, he nevertheless remains endowed with a deep moral sense.
+Personality: The person born in the Year of the Water Ox may well be ambitious, opportunistic and calculating, he nevertheless remains endowed with a deep moral sense.
 His respect for the established order, as well as his patience and righteousness, greatly back up his reputation for being a pleasant and effective partner/collaborator.
 The Water Ox is also the less stubborn of his fellows.

 Copyright protection: Reproduction strictly forbidden without prior agreement.
 Any infringement will be subject to a Google DMCA request.Disclaimer notice: Please note that the use of medicinal plants, in any form whatsoever, should always be considered after consultation with a doctor, especially for pregnant or breastfeeding women, as well as for young children.
 In the same way, crystals and stones can only be considered as a support for medical treatment and never as a substitution.
 They are commonly called healing crystals for their action on the chakras, knowing that these have no application in modern medicine.